 If you’re heading to Gargano from southern/central Puglia, consider a stop at the historic Castel del Monte, an imposing 13th century citadel, and a lunch stop at Trani, a quaint fishing village with a lively promenade.

 Another town I can recommend for a (lunch) stop is Altamura.
-Located near Matera, Altamura is a bustling walled town with an impressive Cathedral.
+Located on the main road to Matera, Altamura is a bustling walled town with an impressive Cathedral.
 If you’re looking for a lunch spot, check out Ristorante Tre Archi!
 And ask for Pane di Altamura (a bread that the town is famous for).

 Matera, Basilicata